Storage Design and Implementation in vSphere 5.0 – VMware Press

 You can even run Hyper-V as a nested VM and on the top of it, inside of that nested Hyper-V virtual machine, you can run another VM.
 You must follow this trick as I blogged about it here – VMware Workstation 8 – how to run Hyper-V.

-There has been Scott Lowe’s Mastering VMware vSphere 5 recent release.
+There has been Scott Lowe's Mastering VMware vSphere 5 release, which is a “bible” for Virtualization admins.

 Source: Amazon